victorddiazz/NucleonNucleon/README.md

 - _deriv_y.py_ - Generate the derivatives of the field w.r.t (y1,y2,y3).
 - _deriv_x.py_ - Generate the derivatives of the field w.r.t (x1,x2,x3).
 - _deriv_Q.py_ - Generate the derivatives of the field w.r.t (Q1,Q2).
-- _metric.nb_ - Generate the components of the metric.
+- _metric.py_ - Generate the components of the metric.
 - _fourier.py_ - Generate the Fourier coefficients.

 Note that some scripts use data files produced by other scripts.
 The dependencies are explained in _dep.txt_